David Clarke (sheriff): Career post-resignation

-Later in 2018, Clarke was featured on Sacha Baron Cohen's spoof comedy series Who Is America?, being interviewed by Baron Cohen's alter-ego, far-Right YouTuber OMGWhizzBoyOMG.
+After leaving Fox, Clarke continued his career as a right-wing commentator, making regular TV appearances.
+In 2018, Clarke was featured on Sacha Baron Cohen's spoof comedy series Who Is America?, being interviewed by Baron Cohen's alter-ego, far-right YouTuber OMGWhizzBoyOMG.
+Interviewed by Baron Cohen's persona, Clarke said that if he was a sheriff in 1930s Germany, he would not want to "take sides" between fascists and antifascists.

 In March 2020, Twitter deleted three of Clarke's posts for promoting disinformation about the COVID-19 pandemic.
-One of his tweets proclaimed that COVID-19 was "just the damn flu" while another called measures to prevent the spread of the virus "an orchestrated attempt to destroy capitalism."
+One of his tweets proclaimed that COVID-19 was "just the damn flu" while another called measures to prevent the spread of the virus "an orchestrated attempt to destroy capitalism".
 Clarke responded by labeling Twitter administrators "totalitarian bigots" and saying that he would join Parler instead.

-In August 2020, a report in Urban Milwaukee itemized Clarke's role since 2019 in Steve Bannon and Brian Kolfage's We Build the Wall scam, as an active member and a central figure in many of its fundraising efforts.
+Also in March 2020, a day after a mass shooting at the Mayfair Mall in Wisconsin (in which eight people were injured), Clarke held a "MAGA rally" outside the mall.

+In 2020, after Trump was defeated in his bid for re-election, Clarke embraced Trump's false claims of election fraud.
+Days after Trump was defeated, Clarke headlined a Trump rally in Milwaukee, in which he called for the Proud Boys, a violent far-right group, to establish a chapter in Wisconsin.
+In a speech at a QAnon conference in Las Vegas in March 2021, Clarke critiqued the January 6 attack (in which a pro-Trump mob invaded the Capitol and disrupted the counting of the electoral votes in a failed attempt to keep Trump in power); Clarke said that the attack was a "frat party" and that a future insurrection must be "serious", "well-planned", and "disciplined".

+In 2021, Clarke launched a conservative advocacy nonprofit, Rise Up. in 2023, Clarke started a podcast, billing himself as "America's sheriff".
+The same year, he publicly mulled a potential run for U.S. Senate in 2024 for the seat currently held by Democrat Tammy Baldwin.

 Persona

 Clarke frequently appears at public events on horseback wearing a cowboy hat.
-He often wore 20 or more pins and badges on his uniform when in public, many not of official meaning or purpose, leading to accusations of "stolen valor" (i.e., trying to create the image of heroic accomplishments).
+While sheriff, Clarke often wore 20 or more pins and badges on his uniform when in public, many with no official meaning or purpose; this habit led to accusations of stolen valor.

 Electoral history

 Personal life

 Clarke married his wife Julie in 1996; she was a court clerk and later a real estate agent.
 They lived on the northwest side of Milwaukee.
 In 2018, Clarke filed for divorce from his wife.
+Clarke has no children.

-He is said to be a "deeply religious" Catholic.
+In 2003, a profile in Milwaukee Magazine described Clarke as a "deeply religious" Catholic.